The Origin of the Tree

-The initial genesis for using the concept of a tree came from an observation that I had made when I first suspected that something other my Major Depression might be the primary cause of my memory impairment.
+The initial idea for using the concept of a tree came from an observation that I had made when I first suspected that something other my Major Depression might be the primary cause of my memory impairment.
 This occurred in early 2018 when I noticed a small olive tree in the backyard at our family home, growing in a very precautious position, against a rock ledge and under a very large paper bark tree.
-For many years it seemed to remain in a dormant state.
+For many years it remained in a dormant state.
 It wasn’t dead nor was it growing – it seemed to be content with just surviving.

-Body – light green symbolises balance, harmony and growth
+Body – light green symbolises balance, harmony, and growth

 Heart – purple symbolises deep love

 The second influential event occurred after I read an article in late 2019 that described the new changes that were being introduced into Rugby League.
 It wasn’t the nature of the changes that were being made that grabbed my attention, it was more the message behind why these changes were being made.
 In my case, the phrase made me realise that if I was going to slow down the progression of this disease, then the leaves in my tree needed to reflect the changes I was making in every aspect of my life.

 “Where there are accepted rules that define the game, don’t be afraid to break them for the good of the game”.

 How the Tree Works